 Make this easy tofu and bok choy stir-fry for a quick, healthy, and delcious meal!
-The tofu is super flavourful and perfectly crispy, then tossed with tender bok choy in a sticky, lightly sweet and salty sauce.ย Absolutelyย delicious served with coconut rice.ย
+The tofu is super flavourful and perfectly crispy, then tossed with tender bok choy in a sticky-sweet, salty sauce.
+Absolutely delcious served over coconut rice.

-Are you an anti-tofu-er?
-Or maybe you aren’t thaaat anti but never had any that made you crave it?ย Tofu has a bad reputation for being bland and having a weird texture but when done right, it is downright addictive.
-Though I now have many tofu recipes that I love, this tofu stir fry with bok choy, loaded with Asian umami-flavoured ingredients, remains a huge favourite.
-It is the one that converted me, and all the tofu-haters I have served it to.ย You get substance from the tofu, freshness from the bok choy, a touch of heat from the red peppers, and some crunch from the cashews and sesame seeds.
-Itย is absolutely delicious and I love that it makes you feel very satisfied and full but not heavy.
+This tofu stir fry with bok choy, is a huge reader favorite.
+You get substance from the tofu, freshness from the bok choy, a touch of heat from the red peppers, and some crunch from the cashews and sesame seeds.
+It is absolutely delicious and I love that it makes you feel very satisfied and full but not heavy.

 - Tofu: Extra-firm tofu will get really crispy so it is best for this stir fry.